ScrollPrize/scrollprize-website/docs/12_grand_prize.md

     * Include scale bars showing the size of 1cm on each submission image.
 * **Methodology.** A detailed technical description of how your solution works.
 We need to be able to reproduce your work, so please make this as easy as possible:
     * For fully automated software, please create a Docker image that we can easily run to reproduce your work, and please include system requirements.
     * For software with a human in the loop, please provide written instructions and a video explaining how to use your tool.
 We’ll work with you to learn how to use it, but we’d like to have a strong starting point.
+It should take us no more than an hour to perform the human tasks to get your software working.
     * Either attach your code/video directly to the email, or include an easily accessible link from which we can download it.
 * **Hallucination mitigation.**
     * If there is any risk of your model hallucinating results, please let us know how you mitigated that risk.
 Tell us why you are confident that the results you are getting are real.